-5. Party Must Provide Details in Initial Invalidity Contentions to the Extent Known, but can Supplement Later

-"Critically, Local Rule 2.3 'only requires parties to provide early notice of invalidity contentions and then, subsequently, to provide more detailed invalidity contentions at set times during discovery.'...
-Because Local Rule 2.3 requires parties to identify 'the structure(s) ... or material(s) in each item of prior art that performs the claimed function,' [Defendant] must disclose with clarity the external surface area, particle sizes, and particle densities of their accused product, to the extent that these measures are relevant to Patent '368, as alleged by [Plaintiff].
+4. Party Must Provide Details in Initial Invalidity Contentions to the Extent Known, but can Supplement Later clarity the external surface area, particle sizes, and particle densities of their accused product, to the extent that these measures are relevant to Patent '368, as alleged by [Plaintiff].
 See L.P.R.
 2.3....
 The question is a matter of when.
 [Defendant] must provide these details to the 'extent known' within fourteen days of service, and then at other times through discovery.
 See L.P.R.
 2.3....
 [Defendant] contends that it has provided what it had to the extent known at that time of disclosure, and could have more information to give now or at another point before discovery closes.
 [Plaintiff] does not show otherwise, and thus fails to demonstrate that [Defendant] did not disclose with sufficient clarity the measures relevant to Patent '368 in its initial disclosures.
 See LPR 2.3....
 Accordingly, the Court does not have reason to compel [Defendant] to provide greater clarity to [Plaintiff] pursuant to [] LPR 2.3."
 Oil-Dri Corp. of Am. v.
-Nestle Purina Petcare Co., No. 16 C 09179, at \8-9 (N.D.
+Nestle Purina Petcare Co., No. 16-cv-09179, at 8-9 (N.D.
 III.
 Apr.
 24, 2017) (Kendall, J.).